grexor/apa/README.md

 ## Installation

 A few steps of how to download and setup `apa`.
+The best way to try the pipeline is using Docker.

+### Docker

+Clone this repository (`git clone https://github.com/grexor/apa.git`) and run `build.sh`.
+This will install *apa*, *pybio* and all dependencies.
+It will also create a "data" folder on your drive where larger genome and result files will be stored.
+To login to the system (user *apauser*), simply run the `run_apauser.sh` script.

 ### Clone the GitHub repository